10 types of entrepreneurship and why they matter

 The first type is, of course, the entrepreneur.
 There are many business owners in the world, but not all of them are enterprising too.
 Anyone can be a small business owner.
 You only have to register at a companies house and apply for a VAT number, and you’re ready to take off.

-So, a business owner has to be entrepreneurial too.
-At least entrepreneurial enough for the business he is in.
-What makes them entrepreneurial is that they continuously see new opportunities, find ways to exploit them, and create value for others and themselves.
-Value can be money, but mostly it is more about creating freedom, self-realization, and happiness.
+So, a business owner has to be entrepreneurial.
+At least entrepreneurial enough for the business they have.
+They are entrepreneurial because they see new opportunities, find ways to exploit them, and create value for others and themselves.
+Value can be money or income, but it is mostly about creating freedom, bringing the best out of themselves, and happiness.
 It doesn’t always involve a disruptive innovation.

-Therefore, the main question business owners should ask themselves is if they are the right man or woman for the job.
+Therefore, the main question business owners should ask themselves is if they are the right person for the job.

 However, it all begins with self-awareness and self-knowledge.
 This means that entrepreneurs need to assess their strengths and weaknesses objectively.

-Unfortunately, many business owners lack this self-reflective ability.
+Unluckily, many business owners lack this self-reflective ability.
 Research shows that only 28% have accurate self-knowledge.
-Because of this, they follow the wrong strategy, which eventually results in failure or bankruptcy.
+Because of this, the majority follow the wrong strategy.
+If they do something about it, it will lead to failure or bankruptcy.

-Only the “good” ones understand that in to grow your business, you need to grow too.
+Only the “good” ones understand that in to grow your business, you – as a person – need to grow too.
 You need to develop the right mindset.

 Intrapreneurship means employees must foresee what will come, even though they do not know what direction it will be going to.
 Therefore, they first need to see opportunities.
 Secondly, they have to convince others, like the board, to ensure that the organization can utilize them.
 Ultimately, creating value for the whole company.